 Finally, after five months the inspiration is back!
 Current lamp on the table is titled “La Boheme”.
 Being built on the outside of the mold allows for interesting shapes and contours.

-This lamp is for sale at High Tide Gallery in St. Augustine, FL
+This lamp is for sale at Island Collection in New Smyrna Beach

 This lamp circa 1915 was given to me by a friend.
 It is bronze and after taking it apart to clean and rewire it appears to have been in a fire long time ago.
 After cleaning this lamp base really shines!